 When selecting a roller cover for your paint job, opt for wool or a wool/poly blend, say the pros.
 The best paint roller cover for your buck is by Purdy.
-With its half inch nap, it's perfect for most interior work (don't use it on stucco or popcorn ceilings) and won't shed or leave any tick marks on your wall, plus it'll hold a good amount of paint with each dip.
-Don't waste your money with any special roller covers; to keep your roller clean in between paintings, soak it in water right inside of the bucket, or, simply wrap your wet roller with a recycled plastic bag (and a few drops of added water) to keep overnight or even a few days.
+With its half-inch nap, it's perfect for most interior work (don't use it on stucco or popcorn ceilings) and it won't shed or leave any tick marks on your wall.
+Plus, it'll hold a good amount of paint with each dip.
+Don't waste your money with any special roller covers; to keep your roller clean in between paintings, soak it in the water right inside of the bucket, or simply wrap your wet roller with a recycled plastic bag (and a few drops of added water) to keep overnight or even a few days.

 PRO TIP: If you find any dried paint chips in your bucket after pouring fresh paint, take an old nylon sock and use it as a handy DIY paint strainer.